 In 2012, Polish designer Wojciech Freudenreich and Mateusz Machalski combined forces to design the techno typeface SYN.

-Typefaces made in 2013: Zigfrid (headline face), Salute (letterpress style), Benito (a letterpress or geometric wood typeface), Bojo (heavy wood style poster face), Picadilly (heavily inktrapped open counter sans family), GIT (a manly headline sans), Lito (an eroded poster typeface), Haine (vernacular caps), Aneba (organic sans family), Vitali (sans), Korpo Serif (slab serif), Korpo Sans (+Greek and Cyrillic).
+Typefaces made in 2013: Wood Type Collection 2 (which includes Brie, Kaszti, Mader, Modi, Rena, Roast, Ursus), Zigfrid (headline face), Salute (letterpress style), Benito (a letterpress or geometric wood typeface), Bojo (heavy wood style poster face), Picadilly (heavily inktrapped open counter sans family), GIT (a manly headline sans), Lito (an eroded poster typeface), Haine (vernacular caps), Aneba (an organic sans family, renewed in 2016 as Aneba Neue), Vitali (sans), Korpo Serif (slab serif), Korpo Sans (elliptical family; +Greek, +Cyrillic).

-Designs by Jason Castle from San Rafael, CA, who graduated from Dominican University of California.
-He does custom font design and sells commercial faces through MyFonts and FontShop.
+Designs by Jason Castle from San Rafael, CA, who studied psychology at Dominican University of California.
+He does custom font design and sells commercial typefaces through MyFonts and FontShop.
 Blog.
 These include:

 German type designer (b.
 Achim, 1880, d.
 Darmstadt, 1954), brother of the more famous "Kleukens", Friedrich Wilhelm (1878-1956).
 In 1907, the two brothers started running the Ernst-Ludwig-Presse, the private printing shop of the duke Ernst Ludwig von Hessen.
 Burte-Fraktur by C.H.
 Kleukens was cut in 1928 for Mainzer Presse by Gustav Eichenauer, Rudolf Koch's favourite punchcutter.
 It was revived in 2003 by Manfred Klein.
 He also added a handwritten freestyle version, Burtine 2003, and another interpretation, Burtinomatic (2004).